Stress eating is pretzel logic.

 There’s a mini court of law in your head with a conviction and you’re the guilty party.
 Sentencing is quickly handed out.
 There is no appeals process.

-The judgment is, you are bad or the food you enjoyed is bad and dieting is good.
-It’s really that fundamental.
-But life is filled with nuance and transforming judgment into curiosity leads to all sorts of possibilities.
+The judgment is you’re mistaken, or the food you enjoyed is terrible, and dieting is good.
+It’s that fundamental.
+But life is filled with nuance and transforming judgment into curiosity leads to possibilities.

 3. Plan your meals instead of leaving it up to whatever!

-When you have an idea of what you’re going to eat for each meal you take the guesswork out of leaving your meals up to chance.
+When you know what you will eat for each meal, you take the guesswork out of leaving your meals up to chance.

 Be sure to eat meals you enjoy and provide the nutrition your body needs to run well.

-I can’t stress this enough, planning meals without some measure of pleasure will lead you to avoiding them.
-Make sure you look forward to your meal by providing yourself with a pause in the day to enjoy yourself (even better if you eat with someone interesting).
+I can’t stress this enough: planning meals without some measure of pleasure will lead you to avoid them.
+Make sure you look forward to your meal by giving yourself a pause in the day to enjoy yourself (even better if you eat with someone interesting).

 4. Make sure you get enough sleep.

-Your ability to make clear choices for yourself will be greatly diminished.
-You’ll find yourself making impulsive decisions that you aren’t comfortable in the long run.
+Your ability to make clear choices for yourself will be significantly diminished.
+You’ll find yourself making impulsive decisions you aren’t comfortable with in the long run.

-The urge to count calories and feel back in control may be even stronger and then the cycle starts all over again.
+The urge to count calories and feel back in control may be even stronger, and the cycle starts all over again.

-Rest is essential to feeling good and to have the mental energy, as well as physical energy, to make choices to fuel your life.
+Rest is essential to feeling good, having the mental and physical energy, and making choices to fuel your life.

 5. Decide what type of relationship you want to have with your body.

 It’s like learning to swim.
-Eventually, you let go of the wall and trust that you have learned how to tread water in the deep end of the pool.
+Eventually, you let go of the wall and trust that you have learned how to tread water in the pool’s deep end.

 You’re a little unsure, so you stay within arm’s reach.
-As your confidence grows you move a little further away from the wall, it gets easier, but it’s also tiring.
+As your confidence grows, you move further away from the wall.
+It gets more accessible, but it’s also tiring.

 This is the same thing that happens when breaking free from stress eating.
-It’s difficult to trust yourself and as you do, the trust in yourself will grow and you will find yourself redefining your relationship with food, your body and yourself.
+It’s difficult to trust yourself; as you do, the trust in yourself will grow, and you will find yourself redefining your relationship with food, your body, and yourself.

 In sum, transforming your relationship with yourself is one of the most positive things you can do.
 You can learn to treat yourself with kindness and self-compassion while setting limits that are a natural extension of a conscious relationship with yourself.